Table of Contents[Hide][Show]

 Top off your three days in Chicago in style, with a trip to the theater.
 There are some 250 theaters in the Chicago region, from small storefront community theaters to established Tony award-winners like Steppenwolf.
 Leave one evening to enjoy it.
 Pick a dazzling downtown Broadway production or world-class Chicago Children’s Theater production.
 If you’re here over the holidays, don’t miss the dazzling holiday Nutcracker performance by the Joffrey Ballet or the Goodman Theatre’s annual “A Christmas Carol” production.

-TraveingMom Tip: Only go to the Goodman’s Christmas Carol with older kids.
-It can get a very dark telling of the age old story.
+TravelingMom Tip: Only go to the Goodman’s Christmas Carol with older kids.
+It can be a very dark retelling of the age old story.

 Where to Stay During a 3 Day Visit to Chicago